aws-samples/amazon-chime-sdk-amazon-connect-integration-demo/README.md

 ## Getting Started

+> Note: Setting up and running the Amazon Chime SDK and the Amazon Connect integration demo may incur extra charges in your AWS account.

 ### Customer Setup
 #### Step 1: Create StartVideoCall Amazon Lex Bot
 This bot is needed for the contact flow (`Chime Connect Integration flow.json`).
 This bot helps in branching the Amazon Connect contact flow decision making when the customer wants to do a video enabled chat or just simple chat.